nbogie/express-notes/express-cheatsheet.md

 In both cases you can then say `request.body` to get either an object of key-value pairs, or the JSON which was posted.

 [Official Express.js documentation about req.body](https://expressjs.com/en/api.html#req.body)

+## Reading a resource

+To read *all* resources we make a route handler to match the `GET` HTTP method, and a route path of `/recipes`

+To read *one* resource we make a route handler to match the `GET` HTTP method, and a route path of `/recipes/:id`, in order to match GET requests to real paths such as /recipe/117

 ## Updating a resource